Our new registrant management system, Alinity, launches Sept. 27, 2023.Read more

 - professional liability protection

 - completion of CCP review requirements (if applicable)

 - background checks (if applicable)

-- verified practice hours (if applicable)
+- verified practice hours (not applicable for 2024 renewal)

 How can I renew online if I don’t have a computer or internet access?